ajdapretnar/orange/docs/tutorial/rst/data.rst

-The Data
+Data
 ========

 .. index: data

-This section describes how to load and save the data.
-We also show how to explore the data, its domain description, how to report on basic data set statistics, and how to sample the data.
+This section describes how to load and save the data into your Orange project.
+Moreover, you will learn how to explore the data, its domain description, how to report on basic data set statistics, and how to sample the data.

 Data Input
 ----------